krishaamer/green-filter-research/research/introduction.md

 />
 ```

--   As a foreigner living in Taiwan, I’ve relied extensively on Google Maps’ AI assistant to move around efficiently, including to find food and services, when writing in Chinese, Apple’s text prediction translates pinyin to hanzi.
-Even when we don’t realize it, AI assistants are already helping us with many mundane tasks.
+-   As a foreigner living in Taiwan, I’ve relied extensively on Google Maps’ AI assistant to move around efficiently, including to find food and services, when writing in Chinese, Apple’s text prediction algorithms translate pinyin to 漢字.
+Even when we don’t realize it, AI assistants are already helping us with many of our mundane tasks.
 While it takes incredibly complex computational algorithms to achieve this in the background, it’s become so commonplace, we don’t even think about it.
-From this point of view, another AI assistant to help us with greener shopping decisions linked to eco-friendly investing doesn’t sound so much of a stretch.
+From this point of view, another AI assistant to help us with greener shopping decisions, saving CO2, and investing in more eco-friendly businesses doesn’t sound so much of a stretch.

 ``` mdx-code-block
 <Figure